-- Mix liquid soap detergent (choose a natural, phosphate free version) with water (about 2 tablespoons of soap for every gallon of water) and spray it on plants.
+• Mix liquid soap detergent (choose a natural, phosphate-free version) with water (about 2 tablespoons of soap for every gallon of water) and spray it on plants.
 The soap acts as a deterrent or creates critter discomfort, helping to deter insect visits.
-This soapy spray is especially effective for dealing with an aphid infestation. - Spread diatomaceous (pronounced: dye-a-toe-may-shus) earth around your plants.
+This soapy spray is especially effective for dealing with an aphid infestation.

+• Spread diatomaceous (pronounced: dye-a-toe-may-shus) earth around your plants.
 A very fine, white powder, diatomaceous earth is made up of the very small, fossilized remains of ancient sea critters.
 It basically cuts the skin of snails and slugs that crawl over it.
 As an alternative, you could also spread crushed egg shells around plants.
 Snails and slugs will tend to avoid slithering over them.
-At the same time, the shells provide an added benefit by adding calcium to your soil. - Rotate your crops yearly.
-Changing planting locations within the same garden plot (and making sure that you replenish the soil each year with the addition of compost) helps create fertile and healthier soil conditions. - Some plants repel garden pests and can be planted alongside your vegetables to keep insects away.
-For example, plant marigolds in your tomato patch. - Some plants such as fennel, dill, clover, coriander, and sunflowers are especially good at attracting beneficial insects into your yard. - Plant more than you need so that if you do have some losses, there is still plenty left over. - Time your spraying so that you avoid hot sunny days when leaves could be burned in the process - Pick up larger, unwanted bugs and squish them with your fingers or pop them into a jar of water. - Plant a variety of different vegetables in your garden for diversity.
-Pests tend to cause most problems when there is a lack of diversity in the garden. - Do not use harmful synthetic chemical insecticides, which kill good bugs along with those that are causing problems.
+At the same time, the shells provide an added benefit by adding calcium to your soil.

+• Rotate your crops yearly.
+Changing planting locations within the same garden plot (and making sure that you replenish the soil each year with the addition of compost) helps create fertile and healthier soil conditions.

+• Some plants repel garden pests and can be planted alongside your vegetables to keep insects away.
+For example, plant marigolds in your tomato patch.

+• Some plants such as fennel, dill, clover, coriander, and sunflowers are especially good at attracting beneficial insects into your yard.

+- Plant more than you need so that if you do have some losses, there is still plenty left over. - Time your spraying so that you avoid hot sunny days when leaves could be burned in the process. - Pick up larger, unwanted bugs and squish them with your fingers or pop them into a jar of water. - Plant a variety of different vegetables in your garden for diversity.
+Pests tend to cause most problems when there is a lack of diversity in the garden.

+• Be mindful about the use of pesticides as they usually don't discriminate between bugs that you want out of your garden and those which are welcome.